Bassiny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 this script that counts the number of directories and sub-directories in the current directory, excluding the current and parent directories

+## 12. What’s new

+this script that displays the 10 newest files in the current directory